-Today, February 19, is National Caregivers Day in the United States.
-We want to give a huge thank you to caregivers in the US, and an early thank you to our Canadian caregivers, who are officially recognized on April 7th.
+February 17, 2023 is National Caregivers Day in the United States.
+We want to give a huge thank you to caregivers in the US, and an early thank you to our Canadian caregivers, who are officially recognized on the 1st Tuesday of April - this year it will be April 4th.
 Caregivers are the heroes providing support and care to those who need it most.

 Caregivers are health care professionals who provide essential services to people in need.
 Sometimes their patients require long term care or short-term assistance.
 No matter how long they stay with their patients, caregivers are vital to the health and well-being of their patients.